doanduyhai/killrvideo-java/README.md

 A reference application for Java developers looking to learn more about using [Apache Cassandra][cassandra] and [DataStax Enterprise][dse] in their applications and services.
 Learn more at [KillrVideo].

-NOTE: This Java implementation project is currently in a state of transition moving to the [DSE Java driver], so expect consistent updates.
-This README will be updated once things are in a steady state.
+NOTE: We are now fully switched to using version 1.2.4 of the [DSE java driver][DSE Java driver]!
+API docs are [here][DSE Java driver API docs].
+This version is stable and ready for consumption.

 ## Running Locally